joshuaboniface/rffmpeg/README.md

 `rffmpeg` does require a little bit more configuration to work properly however.
 For a comprehensive installation tutorial based on a reference setup, please see [the SETUP guide](SETUP.md).

+**NOTE** Jellyfin 10.10.x and newer require an additional `TMPDIR` environment variable set to somewhere exported to the remote machine, or these paths will not work properly.
+Edit your Jellyfin startup/service configuration to set that.
+See the setup guide for more details.

 ## Setup and Usage

 ### The `rffmpeg` Configuration file